StanislavGo/EPAM-JavaScript-Lessons/README.md

 ![RunJS application in work](https://gitlab.com/gap-bs-front-end-autocode-documents/autocode-documents/-/raw/main/images/runjs-intro.png)

-RunJS is available on macOS, Windows, and Linux operating systems.
+RunJS is available on macOS, Windows, and Linux.

 Here are detailed instructions how to install and use it: [RunJS documentation](https://runjs.app/docs).